Neurodiversity Inclusion – 7 Steps for Creating an Inclusive Workplace

 6. Accommodate various requirements: The one trait which is common amongst most neurodivergent persons is difficulty in adapting to a new environment.
 Moreover, people from the spectrum may not feel comfortable searching for suitable accommodation.
 Transport to the office is also a huge matter of concern.
 Many neurodivergent employees may not be comfortable changing their routes and commuting to the office every day.
 Organizations on the journey of including neurodiversity in the workforce have to keep these factors in mind.
 A comfortable environment and set routine helps people from the neurodivergent spectrum to focus more on their job.
 On the other hand, a disturbance in routine or a sudden change may impact their mental health.
 These small steps at the outset may seem inconsequential but play a more significant impact in making the workplace neurodivergent inclusive.

-7. Be flexible: Flexible work policy is the key to making the workplace vibrant for neurodivergent employees.
+7. Be flexible: A flexible work policy is the key to making the workplace vibrant for neurodivergent employees.
 Giving them a head start before a meeting and allowing them a couple of minutes to settle down before a presentation are just a few examples of making employees from the neurodivergent spectrum feel comfortable.
 There are many such tiny steps organizations can implement at the workplace.
 Rather than becoming rigid about time and schedule, a little flexibility in schedule can help significantly.
 These steps help in a great way to make the working environment inclusive for neurodivergent employees.

 Neurodiversity Inclusion - 7 Steps for Creating an Inclusive Workplace